 A: The short answer is yes, but some policies have an option for windshield replacement with no deductible.

-A: If, for example, your deductible is $1,000 and your repairs cost $800 you would still be responsible for paying the $1,000 deductible.
+A: If, for example, your deductible is $1,000 and your repairs cost $800 you'd still be responsible for paying the $1,000 deductible.
 How you handle this situation is your call, but arithmetic is on the side of paying this out of pocket.
 But be aware that you may have to file an accident report if the damages exceed a certain amount.

 A: Yes, automobile theft is covered by insurance but the owner is still required to pay a deductible.